patmejia/patimejia/README.md

 Welcome to my GitHub profile!
 I'm a data analyst with a passion for using advanced technology to make a positive impact on people's lives.
 I hold a master's degree in mathematics and finance, with a strong focus on data-driven decision making.

 ## About Me

-I approach every project with a data-driven mindset, leveraging my skills in web development, software engineering, machine learning, and data analytics to extract valuable insights from complex data.
-I'm particularly interested in exploring connections between food, soil, and microbiology to enhance our understanding of the world around us.
+Expertise in web development, software engineering, machine learning, and data analytics.
+Skilled at exploring the connections between finance, food, soil, and microbiology.

-Currently, I contribute to Lasagna Love, an open-source project that delivers homemade lasagnas to families in need.
-I collaborate on setting up the database and backend using technologies like Prisma, Node.js, Supabase, and REST API.
-At Chromatic Systems, I support projects focused on STEM education, research, databases, and health.
-As a data engineer, I connect xml.feeds, validate streams, parse data, create diagrams, and process data down to user-level with the aim of delivering high-quality data that enables effective decision-making.
+Contributing to Lasagna Love by setting up the backend using technologies such as Prisma, Node.js, Supabase, and REST API.
+At Chromatic Systems, supporting STEM education, research, databases, and health-related projects as a data engineer.
+Responsible for connecting XML feeds, validating streams, parsing data, and implementing NLP techniques.

 ## Recent Projects